networknt/light-doc/content/en/concern/security.md

 If you want to test with different payloads in JWT token or other parameters with JWT token generation, then you can set enableMockJwt to true; however, you'd better create a new security.yml and put it into src/test/resources/config folder so that it works only with your test cases.

+### Ignore Token Expiry
+Set to true if you want to ignore the expiry when doing token validation.
+This should not be set to true in any producation environment.

 ### Public key certificates